HarryHarcourt/Ansible-RHEL7-CIS-Benchmarks/README.md

 HarryHarcourt.Ansible-RHEL7-CIS-Benchmarks
 =========

-All Credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux
+All credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux

 This implementation has been converted to Red Hat Enterprise Linux 7.X (tested 7.0 - 7.5) and CentOS 7.4 (note CentOS version below 7.4 may have issues with SSH).